hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 The same rules as described in the corresponding GET apply to `timestamp` and `value`

-The information to be stored in the `attrs` property of the time series should directly be sent as base64 encoded JSON string with the name `data-attributes`.
+If additional information about the timeseries is stored in its property `attrs`, it can be received via the header as base64 encoded JSON string with the name `data-attributes`.

 #### /dataframe (GET)

 Query parameters: